-RIVERSIDE COUNTY NATIONAL ORGANIZATION
+RIVERSIDE COUNTY NATIONAL ORGANIZATION FOR WOMEN

 Section 1.
 Name: The name of this organization is RIVERSIDE COUNTY NOW, AKA, RIVERSIDE COUNTY NATIONAL ORGANIZATION FOR WOMEN (hereafter referred to in these bylaws as “RC NOW”).

 Section 4.
-Limitations: RC NOW shall be bound its policies and may take no action which is contrary thereto.
+Limitations: RC NOW shall be bound by its policies and may take no action which is contrary thereto.
 RC NOW policy/bylaws may be established by its board members on any subject directly related to the purposes of RC NOW.

 Membership in RC NOW shall be verified by any of the following: a current National NOW membership card; inclusion on the National membership printout; submission of a cancelled check or bank statement representing payment for membership; a confirmation email or printout from online membership payment or credit card statement or by the CA NOW financial records.

 Section 2.
-Policy-Making Authority: RC NOW Board shall constitute the policy making body of the chapter.
+Policy-Making Authority: RC NOW Board shall constitute the policy-making body of the chapter.

 Section 3.
 Dues: Each member must pay annual dues in a timely manner.

-The purpose of the Grievance Committee is to support all parties involved and resolve issues.
-All complaints must be in written form emailed to the committee.
-The complaint must list the specific bylaw that is in question or has been violated.The RCNOW Grievance Committee has the final determination for resolution of matters that come before the committee, and all decisions made by said committee are final and are not subject to further grievance.
+The purpose of the Ad Hoc Conflict Resolution Committee is to support all parties involved and resolve issues.
+All complaints must be in written form emailed to the Board.
+The complaint must list the specific bylaw that is in question or has been violated.The RC NOW Ad Hoc Conflict Resolution Committee has the final determination for resolution of matters that come before the committee, and all decisions made by said committee are final and are not subject to further grievance.

-Section10.
+Section11.
 Eligibility to Vote: Members must be present, in good standing, and current dues paid.